wzacs1/BioinfWorkshop/Workthroughs/Part1-3_CHPCandLinuxContinued.md

 # Main

 ## Obtain interactive shell session on lonepeak cluster
 1. Log in to CHPC via your preferred method (OnDemand, ssh from Terminal, or FastX Web server).
-Note that it is preferable to NOT use ssh from Terminal for this session, unless you have mounted your CHPC home space or otherwise know how to download files via command line only (Eg. `scp`).
 2. Obtain an interactive session with 2 processors.
 ```bash
  salloc -A notchpeak-shared -p notchpeak-shared -n 2 --time 2:30:00